Cefalo/lets-learn-refactoring/README.md

+## Required Tools
+* JDK 1.8 or higher
+* Git
+* Maven 3.6.0 or higher
+* IDE - IntelliJ IDEA or Eclipse
+* Virtual Box

+## Build Instruction
+* Download VM image from https://central.cefalolab.com:5001/sharing/YTp3eQZFy
+* Import the image from Virtual Box(recommended) or VMWare Workstation Player
+* Go to the Project ROOT directory and run the following commands-
+  * `mvn clean install`
+  * `mvn exec:java  -Dexec.mainClass=com.cefalo.workshop.Application`

+You can also run the main com.cefalo.workshop.Application class from IDE.

 ## Problem Summary ##

 Suppose you are an application developer currently working for Amazon.
 Amazon wants you to build a SSH Client tool which will be used by their customers who purchase various servers to make their application  up & running on Amazon cloud.